chopralab/lemon/doc/src/count_residues.rst

 Looking at a residue property
 -----------------------------

-We can also count the number of bioassemblies in a complex:
+We can also count the number of bioassemblies in a entry:

 .. literalinclude:: ../../progs/count/bioassemblies.cpp
    :language: cpp
    :lines: 9-19
    :dedent: 4

-or the number of alternative locations in a given complex:
+or the number of alternative locations in a given entry:

 .. literalinclude:: ../../progs/count/altloc.cpp
    :language: cpp